The idea of a skateboard project in Langa,

 In Summer 2010 an idea about a skate board project in Langa Township, about 15km away from Cape Town came to light.
 In 2012 the project was given a name that would define the idea and give the project sense and a much more brighter and clearer light.
 "Langa", which means Sun, which is also the name of the area were these children come from; had to be significant in the name of this project.

-The word "Langa" was not enough to give it a touch of funkiness and make it sound catchy, till another word which would be the perfect match was found.
-The word "outlandish", fell appeared from no were to be the perfect match. "outlandish" means something unfamiliar or unusual.
+The word "Langa" was not enough to give it a touch of funkiness and make it sound catchy, till another word which would be the perfect match was found, that word was "outlandish".
+The word "outlandish" means something unfamiliar or unusual.
 Born out of this combination was the word "outLANGish", which basically says "something new under the sun"

 ... is to offer the kids a sport that will give them a sense of happiness and togetherness and one that will keep them in positive spirits.
 Skating is a sport that unifies young people.
 A sport that gives them the opportunity to learn a lot about themselves and their environment.